 Another thing that I don’t like about buying from Blue Nile is that there is no way for me to determine whether these diamonds are cut to a degree of optical symmetry which creates high contrast in diamonds, which is important if you want the diamonds to look spectacular in all types of lighting environments.
 Understand that “optical symmetry” is not the same symmetry grade that appears on the diamond grading reports issued by the GIA or AGSL, speaking of which I’d feel better if these diamonds were graded by the AGSL because at least then I could refer to the ASET results for some indication of the brightness, light return and contrast.

-I do actually have two or three, single use coupon codes remaining for Blue Nile which I can provide you with via email if you decide to proceed with one of the options that I reference above, however I honestly think that you would be best served by the 0.893 carat, H-color, SI-1 clarity, Signature round diamond from Brian Gavin because it is going to deliver the highest volume of light return and the best balance of brilliance and dispersion of all the options that we’ve considered today.
+At the same time, I honestly think that you would be best served by the 0.893 carat, H-color, SI-1 clarity, Signature round diamond from Brian Gavin because it is going to deliver the highest volume of light return and the best balance of brilliance and dispersion of all the options that we’ve considered today.

-The ASET results provided on the diamond grading report issued by the AGSL look spectacular and the inclusions look pretty minimal in the high resolution video and clarity photograph which appear to have been taken using 30x – 40x magnification which is significantly higher than the industry standard of 10x magnification.
+The ASET results provided on the diamond grading report issued by the AGSL look spectacular and the inclusions look pretty minimal in the high-resolution video and clarity photographs that appear to have been taken using 30x – 40x magnification which is significantly higher than the industry standard of 10x magnification.

 Todd Gray is a professional diamond buyer with 30+ years of trade experience.
 He loves to teach people how to buy diamonds that exhibit incredible light performance!
 In addition to writing for Nice Ice, Todd "ghost writes" blogs and educational content for other diamond sites.
 When Todd isn't chained to a desk, or consulting for the trade, he enjoys Freediving! (that's like scuba diving, but without air tanks)